Kostroma oblast overview

-Kostroma oblast (region) (also spelled Kostromskaya) is a federal subject of the Russian Federation, part of Central Federal District.
-Administrative center and capital city of the region is Kostroma.
+Kostroma oblast (Kostromskaya) is a federal subject of Russia located in the northeast of the European part of the country, part of the Central Federal District.
+Kostroma is the capital city of the region.

 Kostroma region history

 In the 15th century, two principalities were located on the territory of the present Kostroma region - Kostroma and Galich.
 During the Time of Troubles, both Kostroma and Galich were ravaged by the Polish and Lithuanian troops.
 In the mid 17th century, Kostroma was the fourth important town of the Russian state.